NATIONAL RADIO ASTRONOMY OBSERVATORY ARCHIVES

 Additional Materials about Reber: These materials are about Reber but were not created or collected by him.
 Included are:

 Materials in Tasmania include papers and correspondence, as well as radio and electronic equipment, Reber's electric car, books, journals, and personal effects.
-The papers and correspondence are not currently accessible, and no specifics on size of the collection are available at this time.
-The NRAO Archives has a copy of the Significance Assessment of the Grote Reber Museum Collection, August 2012, prepared by Annette Welkamp, which describes the archival material and objects held by the Museum.
+The materials are not currently accessible, and no specifics on size of the collection are available.
+The NRAO Archives has a copy of the Significance Assessment of the Grote Reber Museum Collection, August 2012, prepared by Annette Welkamp, which describes the archival materials and objects held by the Museum.